 The leader of the cult of Santa Muerte dies

 The cult leader of the "Santa Muerte" died.
 The well-known Madrina Enriqueta was a victim of cancer.
 Madrina Enriqueta took control of the temple after the murder of her son Jonathan on July 31, 2008, she was also recognized for officiating in criminal celebrations in the country.
 Enriqueta's body was veiled in the temple of Santa Muerte in Tultitlán.

-Every year, during the months of November and December, pilgrims from different parts of the State of Mexico and even people from different countries, since weddings and baptisms take place, it is common for same-sex couples to get married there.
-The leader had claimed that the cult of Santa Muerte, stopped being stigmatized, since only criminals were followers but is now open for anyone, many children and families attend the temple every week.
+Every year, during November and December, pilgrims from different parts of the State of Mexico and even people from different countries, since weddings and baptisms take place, it is common for same-sex couples to get married there.
+The leader had claimed that the cult of Santa Muerte, stopped being stigmatized since only criminals were followers but are now open for anyone, many children and families attend the temple every week.

 The temple dedicated to Death is located next to the López Portillo road, in Santa María Cuautepec, Tultitlán.
 The temple has a monumental image of Death, 22 meters high, created by Enriqueta's son, Jonathan.
 It was inaugurated in 2007.